Fjærland

-Fjærland or Mundal is a village in Sogndal Municipality, at the end of the Fjærlandsfjorden, in Vestland county, Norway.
+Fjærland is a village in Sogndal Municipality, at the end of the Fjærlandsfjorden, in Vestland county, Norway.
 The Fjærlandfjorden is a branch going north off the Sognefjorden, the longest fjord in Norway.
-The village area is located about 31 km northwest of the municipal center of Sogndalsfjøra, along the Norwegian National Road 5.
+The village area is located about 31 km northwest of the village of Sogndalsfjøra, along the Norwegian National Road 5.
 The village and its surrounding area encompass rich farming country, including the nearby areas of Bøyum and Oygard.